Indio by Monoprice Retro Classic Electric Guitar with Gig Bag, Blonde

 - Inaccurate

-- george on Feb 27, 2020
+- George on Feb 27, 2020

 No - they're standard inexpensive single coil pickups.
 You could put single-coil-sized noiseless pickups in.
 Fender noiseless pickups cost about as much as this guitar does from Monoprice!